Learning how to add mulch to your yard can help take the guesswork out of the project and save you some time.

 When organic mulch has fully decomposed down into the ground it's time to replenish and refresh.
 If you are using inorganic mulching such as rubber nuggets or plastic sheeting for gardens, replace those when the materials seem worn down and rendered ineffective by weather conditions or use.

 If you're wondering how much mulch to apply, start with The Home Depot's easy-to-use mulch and top soil calculator.
-It will help you determine how many bags of mulch to purchase.
+It will help you easily determine how many bags of mulch to purchase.

 Mulches are typically sold by the cubic foot, so you will want to know the number of cubic feet of mulch to buy when you shop The Home Depot.
 This is easy to do with or without The Home Depot mulch and top soil calculator.

 First, determine the square footage of the area you want to mulch by measuring it.
+Multiply the length and width of the area to cover and record the answer.

 Determine how deep mulch should be by going with gardening experts' recommendation of a 2- to 4-inch layer.